AlexBurnes/version-go/projectbrief.md

 - Cross-platform builds with GoReleaser
 - Integration with existing build scripts and CI/CD pipelines
 - Comprehensive testing and documentation
-- Configuration file support (.project.yml) for project and module naming
+- Configuration file support (.project.yml) for project and module naming ✅ IMPLEMENTED
+- CLI options for testing and configuration control ✅ IMPLEMENTED
 - Version bumping system with intelligent increment rules

 **Out of Scope:**